bit-bots/imagetagger/UPGRADE.md

 Release 0.5 introduces a custom user model and changes the settings layout.
 Therefore, additional steps are required for an upgrade from pre-0.5.

-### Configuration

-First of all, make sure that your settings contain the following line:

-    from .settings_base import *

-at the top.

-The configuration layout was changed to allow simpler updates to the configs in the future.
-Now all basic settings are in the settings_base.py file and the settings.py file loads them, so in the settings.py file are only the settings the Admin is supposed to change.
-For some of them defaults are defined in the settings_base.

-To migrate it would be best to apply your changes to the new settings.py.example template as then new settings with defaults can be introduced without braking your deployment.

-### Databse
+### Custom User Model

 The following steps should be taken with commit 362a36a868a68fd0623cc549edee3d4105d9e0c8 checked out (i.e., the commit that initially introduced the user model).

+Make sure that your settings contain the following (after returning to master, that configuration value can be removed again as it is contained in the new settings_base):

+    AUTH_USER_MODEL = 'users.User'

 Then, open a database shell (e.g., ./manage.py dbshell):